 One of the major aspects of the 6City brand is community, and in Toronto the community feels so spread out at times.
 So it’s only right that places like barbershops, which are traditionally locations that bring all sorts of people under one roof, do things to bring people together.

-So being from the Bahamas (they party a lot!) it’s only right I create events for people to share, laugh, eat, and drink–and of course make sure everyone gets home safely.
+Being from the Bahamas (they party a lot!) it’s only right I create events for people to share, laugh, eat, and drink–and of course ensure everyone gets home safely.

 I’ve met so many different people and heard so many stories by cutting hair...I felt others would really benefit from these stories.
 So we started an event series called 6City Talk Shop where we invite special guests to tell their story and instigate conversation among attendees on crucial topics such as career building, personal growth, and even dating and relationships.